aifia105/File-Sharing-Platform-Backend/README.md

 # File Sharing Platform Backend
 This is the backend server for a File Sharing Platform, providing secure file upload, sharing, and access management.
 This server handles API requests for file uploads, metadata storage, access control, logging, and file downloads.
-The backend is built with Nest.js and uses MongoDB to store metadata, with file storage integration using AWS S3 (or alternatives).
+The backend is built with Nest.js and uses MongoDB to store metadata, with file storage.

 ## Features
 - **User Authentication**: Secure signup, login, and JWT-based authorization.